OP City: Preview

 Proposed during the OP Governance Season 5 and grant finalist during cycle 22

-We will research the compatibility of the OP stack's Canon Fault Proof VM with the opML's Multi-Phase Fault Proof protocol.
-The goal is to implement a custom Fault Dispute Game that manages the challenges related to data availability states from the L2 rollup and the computation results from the Deep Neural Networks (DNN) of the multi-phase opML.
-This could be possible with an incentive mechanism for node verifiers that resolve disputes for both technologies.
+In addition to benchmarking two versions of the OP Stack, OP City also integrates research on the compatibility of the OP Stack’s Canon Fault Proof Virtual Machine (FPVM) with the opML Multiphase Fault Proof protocol.
+The objective is to implement a customized Fault Dispute Game that addresses challenges related to data availability in L2 rollups and the computational outcomes of Deep Neural Networks (DNN) from the opML multi-phase.
+This will be possible through an incentive mechanism for node validators who resolve disputes in both technologies.

 Proposed Modifications:

-OpML uses a multi-phase fraud-proof to ensure the accuracy of machine learning results onchain.
-This mechanism is similar to experimental Canon Fault Proofs from the OP stack.
-Both technologies use a Fault Dispute Game to allow verifiers to resolve challenges on a game tree.
-Within this process, we aim to expand the merklized data on the OP stack FPVM to include the state transition in the opML Multi-Phase dispute game.
-By doing this, we aim to potentially achieve a unified framework capable of natively processing machine learning inferences onchain.
-By digging a bit deeper, we intend to find out if this framework’s implementation can help with the current specs or be an alternative version to the existing specs of FPVM.
+OpML uses a multiphase fraud proof to ensure the accuracy of on-chain machine learning results.
+This mechanism is similar to the experimental Canon Fault Proofs of the OP Stack.
+Both technologies utilize a Fault Dispute Game for validators to resolve challenges in a game tree.
+We aim to expand the merklized data in the OP Stack’s FPVM to include state transitions in the opML Multiphase Dispute Game.
+By doing so, we pursue a unified framework capable of natively processing machine learning inferences on-chain, enhancing or replacing the current FPVM specifications.

 A. State Transition Function Modeling